Mandatory Ethics Training: Important Updates

-The Ethics Training period for Northeastern employees this year is from Monday, Oct.
-22, 2018, to Tuesday, Nov.
-20, 2018.
-You will be emailed the 2018 Annual Ethics Training Notice on Oct.
-17, 2018, with an explanation of the process.
-You will then be emailed the Ethics Training instructions on Oct.
-22, 2018, the first day of the Ethics Training period.
+The Ethics Training period for Northeastern employees this year is from Monday, Nov.
+2, 2020, to Monday, Nov.
+30, 2020.
+You will be emailed the 2020 Annual Ethics Training Notice on Nov.
+2, 2020, with an explanation of the process.
+Both Parts I and II must be completed during the four-week training period.

 All Employees Must Take Ethics Training